 Testing PIC-based passive components is often challenging due to the high port count of some components like arrayed waveguide grating (AWG) or the sheer number of components to test on a single die.
 A component test platform is a multiport detection system that operates in conjunction with a continuously tunable laser to measure optical insertion loss, return loss and polarization-dependent loss across the laser’s spectral range.
 The method yields optical spectrum quickly and with a high wavelength resolution, typically on the order of a picometer.

-The CTP10 is a modular component test platform that characterizes the spectral properties of high port count devices in one single scan with picometer resolution and a 70-dB dynamic range, even at a sweep speed of 100 nm/s.
+The CTP10 is a modular component test platform that operates together with the T200S or T500S continuously tunable lasers.
+The CTP10 characterizes the spectral properties of high port count devices in one single scan with picometer resolution and a 70-dB dynamic range, even at a sweep speed of 200 nm/s.
 The CTP10 operates from 1240 to 1680 nm and covers a wide range of applications, including telecom, sensing and LIDAR.
 Its electronics and internal processor make data transfer a breeze.
 The CTP10 can be remotely controlled using SCPI commands, facilitating integration as part of an automated PIC testing setup, increasing PIC testing throughput while reducing test time.
+The high resolution of the CTP10 enables the accurate measurement of narrow spectral features, such as the resonances of high-Q ring resonators (see example below), that have applications in modulators and sensors.

 For the characterization of PIC components with a limited number of outputs, the CT440 is a more compact solution.
 The CT440 has the same wavelength accuracy and spectral coverage as the CTP10 and can perform IL/PDL measurements.

 When testing hundreds or even thousands of components on a single wafer, automation quickly becomes essential.
-This is particularly because the case considering that optical functionalities may vary from device to device or from die to die.
-As a result, PIC test solutions need to address fast reconfiguration through the use of automated optical switches.
+This is particularly the case considering that optical functionalities may vary from device to device or from die to die.
+As a result, PIC test solutions need to address fast reconfiguration of port connectivity using automated optical switches.
 Additionally, simpler, single-point tests may also be beneficial to the overall speed of the test and measurement (T&M) process.

 EXFO’s solutions address this challenge from two angles.
-First, the FTBx series of modules provide the optical testing building blocks for a simple laser + power meter test configuration with ample possibilities of adding attenuators, switches or different types of optical sources.
-Second, the MXS matrix switch addresses the need for quick but repeatable reconfiguration, switching in a fraction of a second to a new configuration.
+First, through optical testing building blocks (FTBx modules) for a simple laser + power meter test configuration with the possibility of adding attenuators, switches or different types of optical sources.
+Second, rapid yet repeatable reconfiguration with the MXS matrix switch.

 Photonic integrated circuits are the technology currently deployed to tackle the bandwidth stress taking place in the transceiver industry.
 This stress is due to ever-increasing performance demands and costs pressures experienced by data centers and 5G applications.